geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 Yeah, no, I thought that Arange stuff would help you with fast OLMoE.
 Um, so how fast are we doing?
 Let's give it a try.
-Uh...
+Uh..
 I also want to talk for a minute.
-I was realizing I did a stream this weekend, and you understand where the...
-I'm not sure if this is what the multi-level in MLIR means, but so many of these things look like...
-So the kernelizing collapses groups of UOPs into a kernel, and then the linearizer collapses groups into a block. this concept of collapsing into...
+I was realizing I did a stream this weekend, and you understand where the..
+I'm not sure if this is what the multi-level in MLIR means, but so many of these things look like..
+So the kernelizing collapses groups of UOPs into a kernel, and then the linearizer collapses groups into a block. this concept of collapsing into..
 The linearizer should really be replaced with the new kind of reduced stuff.
-And then you'll have...
+And then you'll have..
 It's a multi-level graph.
 I see everything kind of moving to this.
 And we're already doing it.
 It's not far off from what we have now.
 But right now we have this kernel UOP, and the kernel UOP has a special data structure called kernel.
-We have the...
+We have the..
 It's a block UOP, and it has a special data structure called Basic Block 2.
 That stuff should be replaced by whatever generic multilevel representation we eventually move to.
-But...
+But..
 Cool.
-So let's...
+So let's..
 I can try the Fast OLMoE offline.
 But yeah, that bounty's yours when we get to 76.9.
 Hopefully we're there.
 Other bounties to go over quickly.